 5 Years Old

 Our 5 year old model is also well versed in helping with car seat reviews.
 She is 47 inches tall and weighs 47 pounds.
 Her 16.5 inch torso height translates to approximately another six months of growing room in the Nuna RAVA.
-This may be a problem for her, because even though she has hit the minimum age to switch to a booster seat (link harness or booster), she does not yet have the maturity to make that switch.
+This may be a problem for her, because even though she has hit the minimum age to switch to a booster seat, she does not yet have the maturity to make that switch.

 Again we have removed all of the additional padding that must come out at 11 pounds, and the crotch buckle is in the outer position.
 She is very comfortable in the RAVA and her only complaint was that with the narrow set harness straps that she wishes the strap covers could be used for additional comfort.

 National Safety Mark: located on the back of the seat, under the top tether storage.

 Additional Aircraft Approval Sticker: located on the bottom of the seat.

 Manual Storage: the manual tucks into the back of the seat base.

 Date of Manufacture Label: located on the bottom of the seat.